from typing import Optional, Tuple

 Args:

-delta_theta: The Volume Fraction of water
+water_vol_fraction: The Volume Fraction of water.

 Returns: